sudheerj/reactjs-interview-questions/README.md

      ## 1. Syntax:

-     The classs components uses ES6 classes to create the components.
+     The class components uses ES6 classes to create the components.
 It uses `render` function to display the HTML content in the webpage.

      The syntax for class component looks like as below.

      ```js
-     class App extends Reacts.Component {
+     class App extends React.Component {
        render() {
          return <h1>This is a class component</h1>;
        }